filewatcher/filewatcher/README.md

 ```
         --list, -l:   Print name of matching files on startup
-     --restart, -r:   Run command in separate fork and kill it on filesystem updates
+     --restart, -r:   Run command in separate fork and kill it on file system updates
-   --immediate, -I:   Run the command before any filesystem updates
+   --immediate, -I:   Run the command before any file system updates
-       --every, -E:   Run the command for every updated file in one filesystem check
+       --every, -E:   Run the command for every updated file in one file system check
       --daemon, -D:   Run in the background as system daemon
      --spinner, -s:   Display an animated spinner while scanning
 ```